sdiehl/stephendiehl.com/posts/category1.md

 A **subcategory** is a category contained within another category which also satisfies the category construction.
-A more advanced example that will be discussed later is that monads with an operation called Klesli composition form a category that is of much interest to Haskell programmers.
+A more advanced example that will be discussed later is that monads with an operation called Kleisli composition form a category that is of much interest to Haskell programmers.

 #### VEC